 It’s always important to keep up with training once agents move past their initial months.
 Yet 58% of agents feel they get very little from coaching sessions.
 More personalized training sessions offer advantages, as you’re able to work together with the agent on their specific blind spots.

-Identifying individual training needs lowers attrition because agents can perform better at their jobs and therefore get less frustrated.
+Identifying individual training and coaching needs lowers attrition because agents can perform better at their jobs and therefore get less frustrated.
 It also shows employees that you care and want them to succeed at the company, building engagement and loyalty.

 Listen to Employee Feedback